 SECTION 4.
 Termination of membership/expulsion:

 a.
 Any Regular Member who has failed to remit advance payment of annual dues on or before April 1 of each calendar year shall be subject to automatic termination of membership/expulsion if annual dues remain unpaid for a period of ninety (90) days, without requiring further action of the Board of Directors or Officers of WIND.
 Upon payment of annual dues, membership shall be reinstated automatically without requiring further action by the Board of Directors or Officers of WIND.
-Provided, however, any member whose annual dues have remained unpaid for a period of time in excess of twelve (12) months shall be required to resubmit an application for membership and comply with the procedures and requirements for application as set forth in Article II, Section 2 and 3.
+Provided, however, any member whose annual dues have remained unpaid for a period of time in excess of twelve (12) months shall be required to resubmit an application for membership and comply with the procedures and requirements for application as set forth in Article II, Section 2.

-- Any Member who has engaged in conduct prejudicial to the interests and objectives of WIND; or who is engaged in unethical or unprofessional conduct; or who has engaged in any illegal or criminal activities under state or federal law; or who has engaged in any activities prescribed under the criteria for membership set forth in these Bylaws; or who has been reprimanded, suspended, terminated or subject to civil, criminal or administrative proceedings relating to professional licensure or employment serving as the basis for eligibility under the membership criteria set forth in these Bylaws; shall be subject to termination of membership/expulsion upon three-fourths vote of the Board of Directors at any time.
+b.
+Any Member who has engaged in conduct prejudicial to the interests and objectives of WIND; or who is engaged in unethical or unprofessional conduct; or who has engaged in any illegal or criminal activities under state or federal law; or who has engaged in any activities prescribed under the criteria for membership set forth in these Bylaws; or who has been reprimanded, suspended, terminated or subject to civil, criminal or administrative proceedings relating to professional licensure or employment serving as the basis for eligibility under the membership criteria set forth in these Bylaws shall be subject to termination of membership/expulsion upon three-fourths vote of the Board of Directors at any time.

 c.
 Any member of WIND whose membership has been terminated or who has been expelled for any of the reasons set forth in Article II, Section 4(b) shall not be eligible for reinstatement to membership for a period of at least two (2) years from the date of termination/expulsion and may only be reinstated by unanimous approval by the Board of Directors after compliance with the procedures and requirements for application as set forth in Article II, Sections 2 and 3.